 - Any damage they cause by attempting repairs

 These responsibilities are set out in law.
-Your landlord cannot try to transfer these responsibilities on to you, be it informally or by including them in the tenancy agreement.
+Your housing association or council cannot try to transfer these responsibilities on to you, be it informally or by including them in the tenancy agreement.
 The exception is where the property has fallen into a state of disrepair because of your actions.
 For example, it could be that you have not looked after the property, or you have done something unreasonable.
-If so, then your landlord cannot be held responsible for the repair.
+If so, then your housing association or council cannot be held responsible for the repair.

 The Homes (Fitness for Human Habitation) Act 2018

-Since 20 March 2019, landlords also have a legal duty to ensure that a rental property is ‘fit for human habitation’.
+Since 20 March 2019, housing associations and councils also have a legal duty to ensure that a rental property is ‘fit for human habitation’.
 This is set out under the Homes (Fitness for Human Habitation) Act 2018.
-It places the burden on landlords to make sure a property is ‘safe, healthy and free from things that could cause serious harm’.
+It places the burden on housing associations and councils to make sure a property is ‘safe, healthy and free from things that could cause serious harm’.

 The Homes Act lists 29 different problems that may mean the property is unfit for human habitation.
 They are: